 5. Rate of return

-Rate of Return is one of the handiest inventory metrics to control your returns.
+Rate of Return is one of the handiest inventory KPI to control your returns.

 The rate of return will let you know how many of your products sold are returned to you by customers.
 So you can expect it and prepare for the returned stock.